Updated on 19-02-2021

-Eastern Ghats of India: Eastern Ghats are dis continuous mountain range along the eastern coast of India.
+Eastern Ghats of India: Eastern Ghats are discontinuous mountain range along the eastern coast of India.
 The mountains of the Eastern Ghats are not as big as the Western Ghats Mountains.
 They run parallel to Bay of Bengal.
-Deccan plateau lies between Western and Eastern Ghats.
-Eastern Ghats is a broken stretch from Odissa to Tamil Nadu covering the states of Andhra Pradesh and some parts of Karnataka and Kerala.
+The Deccan plateau lies between Western and Eastern Ghats.
+Eastern Ghats is a broken stretch from Odisha to Tamil Nadu covering the states of Andhra Pradesh and some parts of Karnataka and Kerala.
 In Orissa it starts from Similipal in Mayurbhanj district and ends at Malkangiri.
-The northern most part of Eastern Ghats is present in Orissa.
+The northernmost part of Eastern Ghats is present in Orissa.
 Here it is known by the name Simulia hills.
 The highest peak in Orissa is Deomali which is located in Korapt district of Southern Orissa.

 The continuity of the Eastern Ghats is broken by major rivers like Godavari, Mahanadi, Krishna and Kaveri.
 The range of hills is broken into many hills due to surface erosion.

 Eastern Ghats run from Ayodhya Hills in West Bengal and pass through Indian states of Odisha, Andhra Pradesh, Tamil Nadu and in some parts of Karnataka and Telangana.
 Eastern Ghats are older than Western Ghats and believed to have been assembled by breaking of Rodina and assembly of Gondwana.

 The Eastern Ghats are older than the Western Ghats and the mountains are not as high as Western Ghats.
 The geology of Eastern Ghats is very complex to understand.
 It is believed to have been assembled by the breaking up of the ancient super continent of Rodinia and the assembly of Gondwana.
 Some of the common rocks that are found in Eastern Ghats are limestone, granite gnesis, quartzite and bauxite.